Customer Engagement and Loyalty

 - Brand Equity, “the degree to which a brand is believed by the target audience to be able to meet or exceed consumer expectations they hold for the category in which the brand competes.”

-These two metrics that serve as Key Performance Indicators, engagement and loyalty, that indicate the pattern of how a customer will behave toward a brand – positively or negatively in some time frame down the road.
+These two metrics that serve as Key Performance Indicators, engagement and loyalty, indicate the pattern of how a customer will behave toward a brand, positively or negatively, in some time frame down the road.
 So, if you want to positively impact brand equity in the future, you need to positively impact engagement and loyalty NOW.
 By the way, the results suggest the reverse is also true.
-If engagement and loyalty decline NOW, over time brand equity will decrease.
+If engagement and loyalty decline NOW, over time, brand equity will decrease.

 If your company has a business outcome tied to brand equity, Marketing can move the needle by improving engagement and loyalty.
 So, what do you need to do to build your model and put this construct into play?